-Fig. 8a: Global temperature anomalies (NASA, 1880-2013) as functions of radiative forcing using the CO_2 forcing as a linear surrogate.
-The line has a slope of 2.33° C per CO_2 doubling.
-Some of the dates and corresponding annually, globally averaged CO_2 concentrations are indicated for reference; the dashed vertical lines indicate the beginning and end of the events discussed in the text (1944, 1976, 1992, 1998).
-Adapted from [Lovejoy, 2014a].
+Figure 8a: Global temperature anomalies (NASA, 1880-2013) as functions of radiative forcing using the $CO_2$ forcing as a linear surrogate.
+The line has a slope of 2.33 °C per $CO_2$ doubling.
+Some of the dates and corresponding annually, globally averaged $CO_2$ concentrations are indicated for reference; the dashed vertical lines indicate the beginning and end of the events discussed in the text (1944, 1976, 1992, 1998).
+Adapted from Lovejoy (2014a).

-Fig. 8b: The residuals from the straight line in fig. 8a, these are the estimates of the natural variability.
+Figure 8b: The residuals from the straight line in Fig. 8a, these are the estimates of the macroweather (natural) variability.
 The vertical dashed lines are the same as in the previous.
 The arrows indicate the events discussed in the paper.
-Adapted from Fig. 1c, [Lovejoy, 2014a].
+Adapted from Fig. 1c (Lovejoy 2014a).